Max Muncy Player Props: Dodgers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks eighth in MLB with a collective 9.2 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks eighth in the league.

-- The Orioles' 4.14 team ERA ranks 16th among all MLB pitching staffs.
+- The Orioles have the 16th-ranked team ERA across all league pitching staffs (4.16).

+- Orioles pitchers combine to allow 109 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

 © 2023 Data Skrive.
 All rights reserved.